Memphis investigating seven more officers in Tyre Nichols case

 - Published

-Memphis is investigating seven more officers in the case of Tyre Nichols, and attorney for the city has said.
+Memphis is investigating seven more officers in the case of Tyre Nichols, an attorney for the city has said.

 In total, 13 police officers could be disciplined for "policy violations", Jennifer Sink told Memphis City Council on Tuesday.